 Managing Your Images

 The images captured from your Linodes are stored for future usage, and can be modified or removed at any time.
-The following instructions will explain how to manage your Linode Images once they have been captured.

 Deploy From A Saved Image